 Human beings usually portray different emotions on a particular activity.
 The expressions often are given defines or explain a specific issue which a certain group of people is facing in a particular environment.
 International students face a lot of challenges while undertaking their studies in the foreign countries since they encounter various environmental issues in the institutions they are enrolled.
 The fact that these students are facing several problematic issues has brought up the varying expression from different people, who posts their statements online.
 This profile focuses on the various expressions which people make concerning international students as the challenges they face is concerned.

+Include a paragraph about the Humans of UW-Stout Facebook page.

 International students face a lot of difficulties in the institutions which they enroll in the foreign countries.
 This aspect has faced a lot of expressions from various people in the world.
 People all over the world have varying views on the challenges the students face, and they sometimes tend to propose ridiculous suggestions on the best solutions for problems they face.

 People make their expressions via various social media platforms by some features provided such as human UW-Stout.
 Human UW-stout is a communication function facilitated by Facebook and was designed by Dr. Carter.
 The communication platform was created to promote learning for English students which Dr. Carter taught.
 The platform has been used differently by students rather than the primary reason why the tutor meant.
 Students are posting pictures which expresses confusion statements and which portray they varying opinions concerning various issues which they face or their friends’ encounters in their institution's environmental context.
 This profile discusses different pictures and quotes which students or people have posted concerning the challenges which international students face in the international environments.